spamdaemon/zone/README.md

 Modules provide a namespace for name-value pairs.
 Name-value pairs are constant for the duration of the application, i.e once bound, they cannot be rebound.
 Modules can be created implicitly or explicitly, but in either case, they can be configured as long as no name lookups have been performed by the module.

 Names in a module can be bound as private, protected, or public names.
-Private names are visible only to other names in the same module, protected names are visible from child modules, and public names are visible by anyone.
+Private names are visible only within the same module, protected names are visible from child modules, and public names are visible by anyone.

 It is possible to use factory functions or constructor functions to provide the value to which name is bound at runtime.
 These functions are only called once to establish the bound value, for the duration of the module, and they are subject to injection.
 There are three different ways in which constructor and factory functions can be specified:
  1. a normal function, such as `function(foo,bar)`;  when functions are specified in this way, the names of the parameters are used to lookup values in the same module and those values are passed to the function (factory or constructor).